 Reboot Router and Modem

-Before going ahead with the steps to Reboot Router and Modem, let us make sure that you know the basic difference between Router and Modem.
+Before going ahead with the steps to Reboot Router/Modem, you may want to know the basic difference between Router and Modem.

-As you can see in the image below, the Modem brings internet connection from the service provider to the Router and the Router creates the WiFi network for all your devices.
+As you can see in the image below, Modem brings internet connection from the service provider to Router, which then creates the WiFi Network for all your devices.

-Depending on your service provider, you may either have separate Router and Modem units or a combined (or single) unit that functions as both a Router and Modem.
+Depending on the service provider, you may either have separate Router and Modem units or a combined (or single) unit that functions as both Router and Modem.

-Irrespective of whether you have a combined unit or separate Modem and Router, the steps to Reboot Router and Modem are practically the same.
+Irrespective of whether you have a combined Router/Modem unit or separate Modem and Router, the steps to Reboot are practically the same for both these devices.

 How to Reboot Router and Modem

-The fastest way to Reboot Router and Modem is to simply switch OFF the power supply to both Router and Modem units, wait for 30 seconds and switch ON the power supply to both units.
+The fastest way to Reboot Router/Modem is to simply switch OFF Power supply to these devices, wait for 30 seconds and switch ON the Power supply to both units.

 Note: You will find the Power cable at the back of Modem and Router.

-The purpose of waiting is to allow the capacitors in the Router and Modem to completely discharge and erase their settings.
+The purpose of waiting is to allow the capacitors in Router/Modem to completely discharge and erase their settings.

-4. Wait for all the lights on the Modem and Router to light up.
+3. After restoring Power supply to Router/Modem, wait for all the lights on the Modem/Router to light up.

 Note: On certain Routers you may have to press a power switch on the Router.

-If you are still facing problems, you will have to perform additional troubleshooting using steps as provided in this guide: How to Fix Limited or No Connectivity Problem in Windows 10
+If Rebooting not help, you will have to perform additional troubleshooting using steps provided in this guide: How to Fix Limited or No Connectivity Problem in Windows 10

 Just like a computer, the Router can suffer from stuck processes, memory leaks, overheating CPU and other problems.

-Hence, Rebooting the Router works similar to rebooting your computer when it gets stuck and is going through problems.
+Hence, Rebooting in Router/Modem works similar to rebooting the computer, whenever it gets stuck and is going through problems.

-When you Reboot Router and Modem, stuck processes in the Router software will be terminated and the modem also gets a fresh restart.
+When you Reboot, stuck processes in the Router software will be terminated and these devices get a fresh restart.